firatkiral/ConnectGraphJava/readme.md

 System.out.println(out);
 ```

-Continue with creating our new socket values.
+Continue with creating our new slot values.
 ```java
 Vector3 v1 = new Vector3(1,1,1);
 Vector3 v2 = new Vector3(2,2,2);
 float multiplier = 2;
 ```

 And set following values.
-Our node will be invalidated once we change any socket again and
+Our node will be invalidated once we change any slot again and
 it will calculate the output again when the next time get() method is called.
 ```java
 multiplyNode.firstInput.set(v1);
 ```

-We can set as many as sockets, it wont do any calculation until we call get() method.
+We can set as many as slots, it wont do any calculation until we call get() method.
 That's why its called lazy evaluation.
 ```java
 multiplyNode.secondInput.set(v2);
 multiplyNode.thirdInput.set(multiplier);
 ```

-Once we are done with setting sockets, we can call get() method and it will calculate new output
+Once we are done with setting slots, we can call get() method and it will calculate new output
 and print "output computed".
 ```java
 out = multiplyNode.get();